MartinDM/martindm.uk/src/posts/2025-02-10-developers-as-product-engineers.md

 As Engineers we must communicate and protect our principles and standards as it’s our responsibility to educate stakeholders of their importance for product quality and team health.

 <blockquote>
-If we establish trust we don’t need permission to do the right things* as Dave Farley of Continuous Delivery reminds us.
+If we establish trust we don’t need _permission_ to do the right things*
 </blockquote>

-The **Product Engineering** lens of Software engineers, I believe represents the future of what product companies will need from engineers to remain competitive and leverage the expertise and user-focus of engineers; the thing which motivates us: Solving problems, building things that matter and making users into _*advocates*_.
+The **Product Engineering** lens of Software engineering, I believe represents the future of what Product companies will need to enable, in order to remain competitive; leveraging the user-focus and ability to ship quickly; the thing which motivates us: Solving problems, building things that matter and are a joy to use, making users into _*advocates*_.